What are the requirements for study abroad?

 You must have a GPA of at least 2.7, not be behind in credits, have the approval of your major department and, if applicable, the appropriate language department, and be in good academic, financial, and disciplinary standing.
 You must also have a plan of study that is transferable to Mount Holyoke and will enable you to graduate on schedule.

 Where do I begin?

 Start by thinking about your goals for study abroad: Do you want to improve your proficiency in a foreign language?
 Sharpen your focus on your major?
 Study a particular place or issue through community-based learning?
 The more clearly you can articulate your goals, the easier it will be to find a suitable program.
-Talk with your advisor about how to integrate study abroad into your overall program here; talk with language faculty if you want to study in a language other than English.
-Come to info sessions and other events sponsored by the McCulloch Center (see our Calendar for details).
-Come to the McCulloch Center Lounge, 104 Dwight Hall, for program brochures and catalogues, and evaluations completed by returned students.
-(Evaluations submitted since fall 2012 are available in an on-line searchable format in ISIS.)
+See First Steps for more advice.

-Can I make an appointment to talk with someone about study abroad?
+Can I make an appointment to talk with someone?

 Is study abroad just for juniors?

 No, students may study abroad as sophomores or first-semester seniors, provided that they meet the usual requirements.